-Poland to hold rescheduled presidential election on June 28
+Poland sets June 28 date for rescheduled presidential election

 PiS has a fragile majority in parliament and needs the president to rubber stamp its legislative agenda, particularly its justice reforms that the European Union has said undermine democratic checks and balances.

-Reporting by Marcin Goclowski; Editing by Justyna Pawlak and Alex Richardson
+Reporting by Marcin Goclowski, Pawel Florkiewicz and Alan Charlish; Editing by Justyna Pawlak and Alex Richardson